-- When using your own vehicle on organization business, your personal insurance is always primary.
+- When using your own vehicle on organization business, your personal insurance is always primary, which means that you are liable for any accidents and for those traveling with you in your car.
 Using a personal vehicle on University related business is an exposure to personal insurance coverage.

 - Traveling times should favor daytime travel.
 Overnight driving (12:00am-5:30am) is prohibited.

 - At no time may the driver use a cell phone while operating the vehicle.